marco-bolo/metadata-catalogue/docs/index.markdown

 layout: home
 ---

-This page will host automatically generated metadata validation reports.
+This page hosts automatically generated validation reports for dataset metadata hosted in this repository.

+{% include datasets.html %}